 This Operational Qualification (OQ) protocol comes with an interactive standard operating practice (SOP) document as a prefixed introductory document.
 As you progress through this SOP you are auto populating the OQ.
 This is a really easy and straight forward document to use.
 In the preparation of Operational validation protocols, it is important to allow a certain degree of flexibility.
 This must be debated and justified in the Validation Plan (VP).
-Should the OQ remain untouchable until the Installation-Qualification (IQ) is completed and signed off?
-There are many instances where this is not just undesirable but senseless and deleterious to project progress and costs.
+Should the OQ remain untouchable, until the Installation-Qualification (IQ) is completed and signed off?
+There are many instances where this is not only undesirable, but senseless and deleterious to project progress and costs.
 Should every function in a system or piece of equipment be qualified?
 If so, one must ask about validation progress and costings.
 It makes little sense to fail something for not reaching a parameter that you are not going to use.